School of Information and Library Science (GRAD)

 Grading Status: Letter grade.

 INLS 570.
-Intermediate Programming and Data Analysis.
+Fundamentals of Programming Information Applications.
 3 Credits.

 Intermediate programming concepts in information processing and data analysis.
 Students will learn object-oriented programming, data structures, data analysis methods, and information processing techniques in the context of information science topics.